cliffc2/cliffnotes/README.md

 # Shelley Testnet command list on OSX
 cliffc notes test
 >Nov.
 20 2019 - These are my notes to load jormungandr.
 The code is changing daily so check the telegram group for updates.
 References to other guides are below.
+Check out Chris Graffagnino's notes too. https://gist.github.com/Chris-Graffagnino/4d1be0b88dcaa93440a81dcafdc47afd#create-node-configyaml

 _This is currently under review and construction_ from 10-3-2019